Last Updated on

 “During which activities do you lose track of time?”

 “To what extent are you doing things today that are valuable and worthwhile to you?”

-“What would you do (what activity would you pursue) even if you didn’t win/earn/succeed in it?”
+“What activity would you pursue even if you didn’t win/earn/succeed in it?”
 “What do you enjoy doing just for the sake of it?”

 “How would you describe your relationships with other people?”
-“What are your most important relationships and why?”
+“Which are your most important relationships and why?”

 Of course, depending on the phase of the coaching process, questions would initially be more exploratory and then more solution-oriented later on.